-Broccoli is actually packed with anti-oxidant properties.
-The fact that broccoli can help ward off free radicals in the body, has meant some studies suggest that broccoli in the diet can assist in the prevention of cancer.
+Broccoli is actually packed with antioxidant properties.
+Broccoli can help ward off free radicals in the body, and some studies even suggest that broccoli in the diet can assist in the prevention of several disease processes.

-In 1997, a research study carried out at the John Hopkins University in the U.S found that broccoli sprouts have 10 to 100 times the amount of anti-oxidant, cancer prevention value as the head of the broccoli.
-So for extra free-radical fighting punch, boil up the odd broccoli sprout for your cat to eat, (and yourself for that matter – these benefits apply to humans too).
+In 1997, a research study carried out at the John Hopkins University in the U.S. found that broccoli sprouts have 10 to 100 times the amount of antioxidant, disease-prevention value as the head of the broccoli.
+So, for an extra free-radical fighting punch, you give a broccoli sprout to your cat (and yourself for that matter – these benefits apply to humans too).

-A nice little treat containing broccoli that you might want to offer your cat are Sassy Cat treats.
-A rather wonderful sounding rabbit and duck flavored treat with broccoli and cranberry additives is available from these guys.
+Nice little treats containing broccoli that you might want to offer your cat are Sassy Cat treats.
+A rather wonderful-sounding rabbit- and duck-flavored treat with broccoli and cranberry additives is available.